 The Division of Health Studies offers a five semester Associate Degree Nursing (ADN) program.
 Upon satisfactory completion, the Associate of Applied Science Degree is awarded and the graduate is eligible to apply to take the National Council Licensure Examination (NCLEX-RN) for licensure as a Registered Nurse.
 Graduation from the program, however, does not guarantee Board of Nursing approval to take the NCLEX-RN licensing examination.

-PROSPECTIVE ENTRY LEVEL STUDENTS (Generic Option)
+- PROSPECTIVE ENTRY LEVEL STUDENTS (Generic Option: Traditional & Hybrid Track)

-PROSPECTIVE HEALTHCARE TRANSITION (MOBILITY) STUDENTS
+- PROSPECTIVE HEALTHCARE TRANSITION (Mobility Option)

 To view a listing of transfer requirements and the transfer policy, please view the online College catalog.

 Note to Students Located Outside the State of Alabama: The Associate Degree Nursing program prepares students to take the examination required by the Alabama Board of Nursing to be a Registered Nurse in the state of Alabama.
 It is not intended to prepare students for licensure in U.S. Territories, the District of Columbia, or states other than Alabama.
 Contact the state regulatory agency for nursing in any other state or territory for which this information is needed.

 Nursing Outcomes Analyst and Assistant to Executive Director of Phil Campbell Campus and Nursing Education

 Executive Director of Phil Campbell Campus and Nursing Education